 Calabaza en Tacha, or candied pumpkin, fell on my radar after catching an excerpt of a cookbook called Frida’s Fiestas.
 Pumpkin in syrup was one of the listed recipes.
 I also just happen to have 20 pounds worth of squash on my balcony after what is becoming a seasonal pilgrimage to a squash farm outside of Montreal.
-It is squash and pumpkin season after all and I think this candied pumpkin is a perfect grown up Halloween treat!
+It is squash and pumpkin season after all and I think this candied pumpkin is a perfect grown-up Halloween treat!

 It is a day when family members gather and honor their dearly departed ones.
-Often picnics will be held day or night by the family grave in cemetaries.
+Often picnics will be held day or night by the family grave in cemeteries.
 There is such a scene actually in the movie Frida.
-Day of the dead, squeletons, pumpkins, the recipe choice fit like a glove.
+Day of the dead, skeletons, pumpkins, the recipe choice fit like a glove.

 Two notes one the recipe

 - Cannot source piloncillo?
 Piloncillo is made from pure, unrefined sugar that is pressed into a cone shape of roughly 8 ounces.
-The good news is that there is a really easy substitute: for every 8 ounce cone use instead 1 cup brown sugar + 1 Tbsp of molasses.
+The good news is that there is a really easy substitute: for every 8-ounce cone use instead 1 cup brown sugar + 1 Tbsp of molasses.

 - It’s not really a pumpkin one should use.
-Calabaza de Castilla is the ideal choice, a hard shelled winter squash native to the Caribbean. the flesh is firmer and less watery than our pumpkins.
+Calabaza de Castilla is the ideal choice, a hard-shelled winter squash native to the Caribbean. the flesh is firmer and less watery than our pumpkins.
 I used a North American cousin called a red kabocha.

 The candied pumpkin is a great dessert indeed!
 It is not the easiest dish to plate.
 Mine fell apart after 30 min of simmering but that is because the red kabocha has a thin edible skin.
 I still left it to simmer for 2 hours to reduce my syrup.
 Once cooled the pieces were a bit easier to handle.
-The taste is wonderful and surprisingly not to sweet considering how much sugar is in there.
+The taste is wonderful and surprisingly not too sweet considering how much sugar is in there.
 But who cares, it is a vegetable so I can eat as much as I want ha ha!

-- 1 pumpkin or similar squash, about 5 pounds
+- 1 pumpkin or similar squash about 5 pounds

 - 4 cups of water

-- 4 8oz-piloncillo cones (or 4 cups brown sugar + 4 Tbsp molasses)
+- 4 8 oz-piloncillo cones or 4 cups brown sugar + 4 Tbsp molasses

 - 3 cinnamon sticks

-- 1 orange, zest and juice
+- 1 orange zest and juice

 - Remove any stem.
 Cut the pumpkin in half and clean out the innards.
 Cut the pumpkin in 1.5-inch slices.